 Colon refers to your large intestine, a part of your digestive system.
-It is also known as the large bowl.
+It is also known as the large bowel.
 It is divided into four parts- Ascending, Transverse, Descending colon, and Sigmoid colon.

 Functions of the Colon